carbon-language/carbon-lang/clang/docs/DataFlowSanitizerDesign.rst

 DFSan changes the ABI of each function in the module.
 This makes it possible for a function with the native ABI to be called with the instrumented ABI, or vice versa, thus possibly invoking undefined behavior.
-A simple way of statically detecting instances of this problem is to prepend the prefix "dfs$" to the name of each instrumented-ABI function.
+A simple way of statically detecting instances of this problem is to append the suffix ".dfsan" to the name of each instrumented-ABI function.

 This will not catch every such problem; in particular function pointers passed across the instrumented-native barrier cannot be used on the other side.